01 of 06

 East Africa's Safari Gem

-Arguably the best safari destination on the African continent, Tanzania is home to a slew of world-famous game reserves — including the iconic Serengeti National Park and the Ngorongoro Conservation Area.
+One of the best safari destinations on the African continent, Tanzania is home to a slew of world-famous game reserves — including the iconic Serengeti National Park and the Ngorongoro Conservation Area.
 In particular, it is known for the Great Migration, an annual event that sees vast herds of wildebeest and zebra travel between their ancestral grazing and mating grounds in Tanzania and Kenya.

-As such, a Tanzanian safari ranks highly on the bucket list of many travelers.
-There are countless operators to choose from, and itineraries are notoriously pricey.
-Before forking out thousands of dollars for your trip of a lifetime, it’s essential to make sure that you’re getting your money’s worth.
-Here are some of the best itineraries to consider.Continue to 2 of 6 below.
+A Tanzanian safari ranks highly on many people's bucket list.
+However, there are countless different operators to choose from and itineraries are notoriously pricey.
+Before forking out thousands of dollars for your trip of a lifetime, it’s essential to make sure that you’ve chosen the best possible trip for you.
+We've rounded up our pick of the most rewarding itineraries for five different types of traveler.Continue to 2 of 6 below.

 02 of 06

-For Luxury Travelers: Deluxe Safari & Beach, Imagine Africa
+For Luxury Travelers: Deluxe Safari and Beach, Imagine Travel

 The itinerary also takes you to Lake Manyara National Park, the Ngorongoro Conservation Area and Serengeti National Park.
-The accommodation at Ngorongoro is particularly special, comprising the contemporary glass-and-canvas domes of The Highlands.
+At Ngorongoro you will stay in the contemporary glass-and-canvas domes of The Highlands.
 This intimate camp is set on the slopes of the Olmoti volcano and combines breathtaking views of the Ngorongoro Crater with sublime in-house dining.
-In the Serengeti, you can enhance your trip with a hot-air balloon safari — the ultimate luxury experience.
+In the Serengeti, you can add to the luxury experience with an optional hot-air balloon safari.

 03 of 06

 Family safaris offer a unique opportunity to introduce your children to the wonders of the African bush — but they do require special planning.
 Many lodges have age restrictions, and some ban children from game drives altogether.
 This itinerary by The Africa Adventure Company, however, is especially geared towards parents traveling with teenagers and young children.
-Private tours allow you to customize your itinerary according to special requirements and individual interests, while the included activities are designed to delight younger travelers.
+The tour is private, allowing you to customize your itinerary according to special requirements and individual interests, while the included activities are designed to delight younger travelers.

-The trip lasts for 14 days, and focuses on the north.
-At Tarangire National Park, scenic game drives can be enjoyed alongside nature walks with the local Maasai tribespeople or trips to rural schools.
-Experiences like these offer your children an invaluable insight into other cultures as well as the chance to interact with Tanzanians of their own age.
+The trip lasts for 14 days, and focuses on the parks of the Northern Circuit.
+In Tarangire National Park, scenic game drives can be enjoyed alongside nature walks with local Maasai guides or trips to rural schools.
+Experiences like these offer your children an invaluable insight into other cultures as well as the chance to interact with Tanzanians of their own age, perhaps by joining in a lesson or by playing a game of soccer.
 At Lake Eyasi, spend time with indigenous bushmen, learning how to gather plants and craft traditional weapons and jewelry.

 Other highlights include the unparalleled game viewing of Ngorongoro Crater and the Serengeti; and Olduvai Gorge, an anthropological site famous for the discovery of early humanoid fossils.
 In each location, lodges and camps are selected especially for their family-friendly outlook.
 Value and Classic accommodation options allow you to tailor your trip to suit your budget.
 Regardless of which price bracket you choose, there are significant discounts for children — making the thought of budgeting for a family vacation to Tanzania slightly less intimidating.Continue to 4 of 6 below.